 It’s compact shape and quick cooking capability make it ideal for one-dish meals, casseroles, soups and pasta salads.
 Al dente in just 4 minutes, it will actually take you longer to preheat the oven for your asparagus than it will to cook the orzo!

 Goat Cheese Orzo Salad is verstile side dish.
-Serve it with just about any protein or use it as the base for a meal that uses an earthy sauce, like my Orange Caramel Scallops.
+Serve it with just about any protein or use it as the base for a meal that uses an earthy sauce.

 Just enough flavor to taste delicious on its own, but not too much to overpower any other dish.